Fishing In The Winter – Stay Warm With These 10 Tips

 I find these disposable insoles only marginally increase my foot warmth so my feet stay cold so I don’t use them often.
 I often find that after 3 or 4 hours they lose too much of their heat and my feet start to get very cold again and they feel like I’m not using them at all.

-I have tried many different brands of these disposable heated soles and find most are about the same, but there are some cheap crappy ones too so buyer beware.
+I have tried many different brands of these disposable heated soles and find most are about the same, but there are some cheap crappy ones too, so buyers beware.

 How To Keep Your Legs Warm When Fishing In Winter